 Year 5 will split into 3 groups for English as will Year 6 this year.

 Each week they will have two sessions teaching Reading skills such as: skimming, scanning and retrieving answers from the text.
-Year 6 will have a third session looking at old SATs papers to build their skills at answering Reading comprehension questions.
+From Term 3 Year 6 will have a third session looking at old SATs papers to build their skills at answering Reading comprehension questions.
 In addition there will be 3 sessions focusing on Spelling and Grammar.
 Homework will be sent home weekly to build on these learning opportunities.

 A big focus within Year 5/6 this year continues to be using and applying our Maths knowledge.

 Below are links to two documents showing what children should know and be able to do in maths by the end of year 5 and 6: